Fundamentals of Radiance Cascades

 Diffuse global illumination in flatland.

-An awesome property of this method is that this is done fully-deterministically and without temporal re-use!
+An awesome property of this method is that this is done fully-deterministically!

 Furthermore, there are already plenty of clever ways to get its performance to acceptable levels for modern hardware.